Liquid in the plane - can I? What changes are coming at airports?

-Everyone who has flown or is just going on his first flight knows the main rule of flights – the liquid on board is not more than 100 milliliters.
+Everyone who has flown or is just going on their first flight knows the main rule of flights – the liquid on board is no more than 100 milliliters.
 This ban appeared due to increased security measures.
 Which were caused by the terrorist attack on September 11, 2001 and the incident when intruders were caught at the UK airport trying to bring an explosive liquid on board.
-Thus, since 2006 in Europe, and in Russia since 2007, there is a restriction on the carriage of liquid in the cabin of the aircraft.
+Thus, since 2006 in Europe, and in Russia since 2007, there is a restriction on the carriage of liquids in the cabin.

 But, there was a pleasant news from Milan, which will simplify life for many passengers.

 The Sea company, which manages the airports of Malpensa and Linate, plans to make flights more comfortable.
-That is, to return to the old rules in order to reduce the time for passengers, while leaving security at the proper level.
+That is, to return to the old rules in order to reduce the time for passengers, while leaving safety at the proper level.
 What does this mean for passengers?
-A quick exit to the landing, the ability to carry liquid and cream more than 100 milliliters, and there will also be no need to take out mobile phones, laptops and tablets, demonstrating their performance.
-It sounds amazing, but what will it be like in practice?
+Quick boarding, the ability to carry liquid and cream more than 100 milliliters, and there will also be no need to take out mobile phones, laptops and tablets, demonstrating their performance.
+It sounds amazing, but how will it be in practice?

-It is worth noting that not all Milan airports will be affected by innovations.
-By the summer of next year, it is planned to launch at Linate airport, and closer to the end of 2020 in Malpensa.
+It is worth noting that innovations will not affect all Milan airports.
+By the summer of next year, it is planned to launch at Linate Airport, and towards the end of 2020 in Malpensa.
 In addition, the investment allows you to install 6 special kiosks for biometric facial recognition.
 Biometric data will be stored in them for a year, which will avoid the presentation of documents at each stage of the boarding pass.
-This will also speed up the process and will be convenient for those who often make flights, because the passenger data will already be in the kiosk.
+This will also speed up the process and will be convenient for those who often make flights, because passenger data will already be in the kiosk.

-It is worth noting that the airports of Milan are not the first to plan to abandon this ban.
+It is worth noting that Milan airports are not the first to plan to abandon this ban.
 But the Italians are trying to go through the introduction of automatic lines and biometric kiosks.
 The amount of investments amounted to 17 million euros for one innovation, and 21 billion. euro for six kiosks.
-The amounts are enormous for many airports in the world and how they will show themselves in the work can only be assumed so far.
+The sums are colossal for many airports in the world and how they will show themselves in the work so far can only be assumed.
 Therefore, you should not hope for a rejection of the "100 milliliters" rule around the world.
-Of course, steps are being taken gradually, passenger safety is being improved, but this process can take several decades due to expensive technologies.
+Of course, steps are being taken gradually, passenger safety is improving, but due to expensive technologies, this process can take several decades.